Gidgebot-Limited/GbDriver/README.md

 ## Running Tests

-Configure your Visual Studio application as an MSTest project and run in test explorer.
+Configure your Visual Studio application as an MSTest project and run in Test Explorer.

+## SpecFlow Gherkin Syntax Integration

+GbDriver also integrates SpecFlow with Gherkin syntax for writing feature tests.
+This allows for more expressive and readable tests that can be easily understood by non-technical stakeholders.

+To use SpecFlow with Gherkin syntax, follow these steps:
+1. Install the SpecFlow NuGet package.
+2. Write feature files using Gherkin syntax to describe test scenarios.
+3. Implement step definitions in C# to map Gherkin steps to automation code.

 ## Contributing